Weather

 A strong area of high pressure building over the southeast, combined with a stalled front south of Florida, will begin tightening the pressure gradient.
 That setup is important because it sets the stage for stronger northeast winds heading into next week.

-From Monday into Tuesday, northeast winds will strengthen across the region.
-While widespread rain is not expected, passing coastal showers are possible, especially near the beaches and during the morning hours.
+From Monday into Tuesday, northeast winds will strengthen across the region with occasional gusts around 30 mph.
+While widespread rain is not expected, passing coastal showers are possible, especially near the beaches and during the morning hours on Tuesday.

-High temperatures cool slightly, settling into the upper 70s along the east coast, still very comfortable for December.
+High temperatures cool slightly, settling into the upper 70s along the east coast, comfortable and slightly above average for late December.